kaichanvong/kaichanvong.github.io/README.md

 # repository for kaivong.com
-Pages are made using a basic templating approach.
+Pages are made using a custom static templating approach.
 Uses minimal of everything where possible.